 This Everglades-meets-Ballybunion layout, which is how Ron Whitten used to describe the Red course at Streamsong after it opened in 2013, is the highest ranked of the three courses at central Florida's new Streamsong Resort.
 Coore and Crenshaw worked with Tom Doak on which land each would use for their routings at Streamsong, a rare collaboration among competitors, but not surprising given their friendship.
-The Red course, which debuted inside the 100 Greatest in its first appearance, is ranked No. 102 on Golf Digest's most recent rankings.
+The Red course, which debuted inside the 100 Greatest in its first appearance, is ranked 118th on Golf Digest's most recent rankings.

-Sitting among towering Tasmanian sandscapes is this links course that was built to be the sister course of Tom Doak's Barnbougle Dunes, No. 11 on our World 100.
-Lost Farm is currently No. 26 on our World 100.
+Sitting among towering Tasmanian sandscapes is this links course that was built to be the sister course of Tom Doak's Barnbougle Dunes, No. 16 on our World 100.
+Lost Farm is currently No. 47 on our World 100.

 On Cabot Cliffs, Golf Digest's 2015 Best New honoree, Whitten wrote: "This is the second coming of Cypress Point, which in my mind was previously unmatched in its beauty, variety and thrills."
 For a man not known for hyperbole, that is the highest praise.
-Cabot Cliffs was No. 9 on our most recent World 100 ranking.
+Cabot Cliffs was No. 11 on our most recent World 100 ranking.

 Other notable Coore and Crenshaw courses:

-Dormie Club: Narrowly missed making Golf Digest's latest Second 100 Greatest ranking, and ranking 185th on Golf Digest's 2015-2016 ranking, Dormie Club is No. 49 on our most recent 100 Greatest Public ranking.
+Dormie Club: Narrowly missed making Golf Digest's latest Second 100 Greatest ranking -- it ranked 185th on Golf Digest's 2015-2016 ranking.

 Hidden Creek Golf Club: At No. 16 on our Best in New Jersey, Hidden Creek—near Atlantic City—is the rare Coore & Crenshaw course on the East Coast.

-East Hampton Golf Club: No. 28 on Golf Digest's 2015-2016 Best in State rankings.
-Did not make the 2017-2018 rankings.
+East Hampton Golf Club: The diverse 18-hole routing was No. 28 on Golf Digest's 2015-2016 Best in State rankings.

-Bandon Preserve -- The fun 13-hole par-3 course at Bandon Dunes Golf Resort has become one of the most popular rounds to book at the resort.
+Bandon Preserve: The fun 13-hole par-3 course at Bandon Dunes Golf Resort has become one of the most popular rounds to book at the resort.